Understanding the Opportunities and Challenges of the Market at the Bottom of the Pyramid

 About the Author

-Elisabeth Rhyne is managing director of the Center for Financial Inclusion at ACCION International, where she works to bring together leaders in financial services to address challenges facing the microfinance industry today.
-ACCION International (www.accion.org) is a private, nonprofit organization with the mission of giving people the financial tools they need – microenterprise loans, business training and other financial services – to work their way out of poverty.
+Elisabeth Rhyne is managing director of the Center for Financial Inclusion at Accion, where she works to bring together leaders in financial services to address challenges facing the microfinance industry today.
+Accion (www.accion.org) is a private, nonprofit organization with the mission of giving people the financial tools they need – microenterprise loans, business training and other financial services – to work their way out of poverty.
 Rhyne is the author of four previous books on the subject, including Mainstreaming Microfinance (Kumarian Press, 2001).

-About the Center for Financial Inclusion at ACCION International
+About the Center for Financial Inclusion at Accion

 Tel.
 202-393-5113, x1667